 The effects of caffeine on GERD are unclear.

-Though healthcare professionals often note that caffeine can aggravate reflux symptoms, little scientific evidence backs this up.
-In fact, guidelines on managing GERD do not recommend eliminating caffeine from the diet.
+Though healthcare professionals often note that caffeine can aggravate reflux symptoms,

 This lack of evidence that caffeinated beverages worsen GERD symptoms suggests that a person may not have to eliminate caffeine from their diet.